Packages

 Look at the data

-This plot just shows one example.
+This plot just shows one example of a raw and median smooted track.

 # subset first tag